IntelPython/dpctl/docs/doc_sources/beginners_guides/installation.rst

     conda create -n dpctl_nightly -c dppy/label/dev -c intel dpctl

 .. note::
-    In case :py:mod:`dpctl` is not available for the Python version of interest, please check `Building from source`_ section.
+    If :py:mod:`dpctl` is not available for the Python version of interest, see `Building from source`_.

 Installation using pip